Thayjes/Finding_Lane_Lines/writeup_template.md

 The image is shown below:
 ![Final Line Image][image6]

 7. The last step was combining the line_img and original image using the weighted_add function.
-I used an alpha of 0.7, beta of 0.3 and lmabda of 30.
+I used an alpha of 0.7, beta of 0.3 and lambda of 60.

 ![Output Image][image7]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential Shortcomings of my Pipeline

 1. One potential shortcoming is that my pipeline may not be robust to variation in illumination of the images.